THG plc: Facilities and locations

-THG's head office is at the purpose built ICON Technology Campus at Manchester Airport which opened in 2021.
-THG Studios, the group's content creation unit, is also based there as well as offices and an automated warehouse which uses technology from AutoStore, a Norwegian robot technology company.
+THG's head office is at the purpose-built ICON Technology Campus at Manchester Airport which opened in 2021.

 In 2020, THG exchanged contracts to build a new 1m sq ft global headquarters at Airport City Manchester to be called THQ.
 It was due for completion in 2022 but work had not yet begun by October 2022.

-As of 2022, THG operates 9 production facilities and 18 fulfilment centres which ship to 195 territories worldwide.
-THG Ingenuity Cloud Services also operates over 50 data centres worldwide.

 Acquisitions

-THG has pursued an acquisition strategy of mainly taking full ownership of e-commerce businesses in a variety of retail sectors and putting the websites onto its proprietary e-commerce platform, Ingenuity.
+THG has pursued an acquisition strategy of mainly taking full ownership of e-commerce businesses in a variety of retail sectors and putting the websites onto the e-commerce platform, THG Ingenuity.

 Controversies

 Litigation

 In 2014, The Hut Group sued Oliver Cookson for £15 million, alleging that he and his off-shore trust had overstated the profits of Myprotein prior to its acquisition by The Hut Group in 2011.
 Cookson counter sued for £12.7 million claiming a breach of warranty and fraudulent misrepresentation.
 The matter went to the High Court in London in October 2014 and, after a month-long trial, judgement was given by William Blair in November 2014 awarding Cookson an overall net result win of £6.5m in damages.

 At the costs hearing in December 2014, the judge awarded a payment of just under £7.5 million to be made by The Hut Group to Cookson and the Trust in respect of all of the claims and counterclaims in the action and one third of the costs incurred by Cookson and the Trust.

 Cookson and the Trust appealed the court's decision to award The Hut Groups damages.
 The court of appeal dismissed the appeal on 22 March 2016.